tytydraco/yessleep/out/Stain.md

-I need to quit my job, but I don’t think I’m allowed to.
+I need to quit my job.
+But I don't think Ill make it out alive.

 Over the summer, I injured my knee and it completely ended my volleyball career (I say career, but I was a benchwarmer at best).
 To save my mental state, I decided to move on from sports.
 This left me with a lot of free time on the weekends, and I’ve been meaning to redo my bedroom, so I needed some extra cash.
 I became a housekeeper for the neighbors.
 They were The Rich People™ in the neighborhood.
 Everyone knew them as a little… eccentric.
 The type of people to collect spoons and garden statues.
 But they were a seemingly sweet little old couple and they were offering to pay well.
 I took the job before anyone else could.